acyklyne/acyklyne/README.md

 - 🧪 AI/ML model deployment and real-time systems
 - ⚡ Full-stack development for business solutions

 I believe technology should be built with purpose — solving real problems, delivering value, and making systems work smarter.
+Whether it's code, circuits, or client conversations, I bring the same mindset: **build it right, make it work.**

 > 💡 *"Innovation starts where curiosity meets execution."*